 None of the benefits above come for free.
 You need to make a lump-sum payment for the cost of the point(s) when you get your mortgage.
 Paying points can cost thousands of dollars, and it’s not always easy to come up with that money in addition to a down payment.

-If you can afford to pay the points, you’ll need to figure out if it’s worth it.
-Here’s a general rule of thumb: the longer you’ll keep the loan, the more attractive points become.
+If you can afford to pay for points, you’ll need to figure out if it’s worth it.
+Here’s a general rule of thumb: The longer you’ll keep the loan, the more attractive points become.

-Consider the overall economic value.
 If you’re the type of person who likes spreadsheets, you can determine the optimal choice by looking at future values versus present values.
-However, most people start with the following route:
+However, a more practical approach for most people might be: